 When Use Cases Are Not the Best Choice

-Even though use cases are a popular and widely adopted technique that comes with many benefits, there are situations when they are not best for describing software requirements.
+Even though use cases are a popular and widely adopted technique that comes with many benefits, there are situations when they are not the best choice for describing software requirements.
 In the following cases, the analyst should consider selecting another requirements analysis technique.

 UI-Intensive Applications